rescript-lang/rescript-vscode/README.md

 ### Code Lens (experimental)

-This tells the editor to add code lenses to function definitions, showing its full type as an annotation above the definition.
+This tells the editor to add code lenses to function definitions, showing its full type above the definition.

 ```jsonc
 // Enable (experimental) code lens.